yuriy-chumak/ol/doc/reference/regex.md

 Regular Expressions
 ===================

-`(owl regex)` library implements a mostly complete POSIX-compatible regular expressions.
+Ol implements a mostly complete POSIX-compatible regular expressions.

 You can declare the regular expression directly using Ol's builtin syntax, or you can convert the regex string representation into the actual regular expression itself.
 Regexes usage as simple as any other function - just use it with single string or list argument.